Current TOD studies

 MN United MLS Stadium and surrounding mixed-use development

 Construction is underway on a new Major League Soccer stadium on land owned by Metro Transit at 400 Snelling Avenue North in St. Paul.
 Metro Transit made the site available for the stadium through a long-term ground lease to the City of St. Paul.
 The City anticipates additional development surrounding the stadium, all of which will be served by the METRO Green Line, A Line rapid bus and local bus service.
-Stadium construction is expected to begin in spring 2017, with opening expected in spring 2018.
+Stadium construction began in 2017 and is expected to open in 2019.

 More information is available on the City of St. Paul website.